-Veteran coach Randy Peele, who has been to three NCAA Tournaments as a head coach, is entering his fourth season as the Associate Head Coach for the Tennessee State men's basketball team in 2017-18.
+Veteran coach Randy Peele, who has been to three NCAA Tournaments as a head coach, spent four season as the Associate Head Coach for the Tennessee State men's basketball team (2014-18) under Dana Ford.

-Arriving in Nashville in July of 2014, Peele is the team's primary post coach, and his responsibilities include recruiting, player development, scouting, game planning, academic assistance and day-to-day operations of the program.
+Arriving in Nashville in July of 2014, Peele was the team's primary post coach, and his responsibilities included recruiting, player development, scouting, game planning, academic assistance and day-to-day operations of the program.

-In just three years at Tennessee State, Peele has helped rebuild the Tigers into one of the top teams in the Ohio Valley Conference.
-The Tigers have posted a 37-24 record over the last two seasons with back-to-back winning seasons.
+In his four years at Tennessee State, Peele helped rebuild the Tigers into one of the top teams in the Ohio Valley Conference.
+The Tigers have posted a 57-65 record, including a 52-39 mark of the his final three seasons.
 TSU’s 2015-16 team, which earned a trip to the CollegeInsider.com Postseason Tournament, put together a 20-11 record, just the program’s third 20-win season at the Division I level.